Organic Eggs vs. Conventional Eggs

 Organic eggs don’t look different from conventionally-produced eggs.
-Some folks say they don’t taste any different, either (we disagree, but there’s no accounting for taste).
 So why is it important to choose organic when you’re buying eggs for your family?

 Here are a few good reasons:

-- Who needs chemical pesticides/herbicides/fungicides?
+- No chemical pesticides/herbicides/fungicides.
 Conventional growers usually treat their crops with toxic chemicals to ward off pests and diseases.
 If these residues linger on the produce—say, the corn or soybeans used to feed an egg-laying hen – they can end up in the hen, too.
-No thanks!
 Organic growers use only natural, organic deterrents to pests on their crops.

 - It’s surprisingly affordable.
-Sure, organic costs a little more – but it’s a fair price for bringing healthy eggs to market without shortcuts.
-A safe, wholesome Pete & Gerry’s organic egg costs only a few nickels more than a conventionally-raised one.
+Sure, organic costs a little more – but it’s a fair price for bringing healthy, organic eggs to market without shortcuts.
+A safe, wholesome Pete and Gerry’s organic egg costs only a few nickels more than a conventionally-raised one.
 We think you’ll agree it’s worth it!